EshaalakshmiDS/LingoLab/README.md

-# English Language Learning Chatbot
+# LingoLab - Chat your way to better English

 ## Overview
 The English Language Learning Chatbot is an interactive application designed to assist users in improving their English grammar skills.
 By leveraging advanced language processing capabilities, the chatbot provides real-time feedback on grammatical errors, offers explanations for corrections, and generates personalized learning plans based on user input.